psychicEgg/EDHM/Odyssey/README.md

 ---

+**For Steam Users on Linux ONLY:**

+Game Crash on Startup or refuse to open after installing EDHM on Linux:

+In the Steam game's `Compatibility` tab, check `Force the use of a specific Steam Play compatibility tool` and then select a version of `Proton 10`.

+*Several recent reports have indicated issues with EDHM and `Proton Experimental` and `Proton 11 Beta`.*

+---

 Some CMDRs have reported their PS or Xbox Controller doesn't work with the mod.

 This often occurs when `Steam Overlay` is activated and managing the Controller *(the mod is not compatible with `Steam Overlay`)*.